Why knowing your author goals should be your first step.

 Admit to yourself what you want for your ego.
 Writers, like everyone else, want validation and affection.
 Sometimes we exhaust ourselves pursuing affirmation because we’re a bit insecure.
 What you want for your ego might not be the best goal for your career or your blood pressure.

 Focus on personal fulfillment and productivity because you can control the outcomes.
 You can’t make people buy your book or give you awards.
 (Okay, maybe you can force them but it isn’t ethically or legally the best bet.)
 You can control your actions and emotions.
 Be honest about what is in your control and what isn’t.Focus on personal fulfillment and productivity because you can control the outcomes.
-Tips from… Click To Tweet
+Tips from @KristiAustin on the #85K90.
+Click To Tweet

 What’s most in your control?
 The book you’re writing right now.
 Every writer’s first priority should be the story—the human needs and emotions that inspired it and the craft of telling it in the best possible way.
 If the story is your bedrock goal, you will weather every neurotic storm and every upheaval in the publishing landscape.